VMware

 Overview of switching from vSphere Update Manager to vSphere Lifecycle Manager, its benefits, usage, and impact in VMware vSphere

-As we transition from vSphere Update Manager to this new model, understanding the capabilities of each is vital.
+As we transition from vSphere Update Manager to this new model of the vSphere Lifecycle Manager, we need to be up on understanding the capabilities of each is vital.
 Let’s consider vSphere Update Manager vs vSphere Lifecycle Manager and better understand the new vLCM tool.

 What is VMware vSphere Update Manager (VUM)?

 Below is a look at a cluster that is still managed with vSphere Update Manager.
-You will note this as you will see the button to Manage with a single image which notes you want to transition to vSphere Lifecycle Manager.
+If you are looking to transition to the new model, you will note this as you will see the button to Manage with a single image which notes you want to transition to vSphere Lifecycle Manager.

 Managing your vSphere cluster with a single image